Ship Wake Detection in SAR Images via Sparse Regularization: Experimental Results

 \section{Experimental Results}

-The proposed method was tested from three different perspectives using both simulated and real data. i) First, we used simulated SAR images of the sea surface including ship wakes. ii) Subsequently, we conducted experiments to determine the best choice of prior for solving the inverse problem in eq. (\ref{equ:invprob}). iii) Lastly, we compared the best method tested at (ii) to state of the art approaches for ship wake detection.
+The proposed method was tested from three different perspectives using both simulated and real data. i) We first used simulated SAR images of the sea surface including ship wakes. ii) Subsequently, we conducted experiments to determine the best choice of prior for solving the inverse problem in eq. (\ref{equ:invprob}). iii) Lastly, we compared the best method tested at (ii) to state of the art approaches for ship wake detection.
 The performance comparison was carried out in terms of receiver operation characteristics (ROC) as well as other measures, which are specifically described in Table \ref{tab:perfMetrics}.
-Sensitivity and specificity are statistical measures which are generally used to analyse the detection performance.

 Sensitivity quantifies the number of true positive in proportion to the total number of detections and specificity does the same for true negatives.
-The percentage accuracy value shows the ship wake detection performance of the method directly and simply shows the correct detection percentage over TP and TN values.
-The $F_1$ score is another popular test metric which can be used to assess the accuracy of the methods.
+The percentage accuracy shows the correct detection percentage over TP and TN values and was used to assess the ship wake detection performance of the method directly.
+The $F_1$ score is also a metric which shows the accuracy of the methods.
 Positive likelihood ratio (LR+) shows how likely (or suitable) the utilised model is to detect correct classes.
 The last metric used in this paper is Youden's $J$ index, which shows the success of the test with values between 0 and 1.
-The value 0 implies the ``test is useless'' whereas 1 implies ``the test is perfect''.
+The value 0 implies the ``test is unsuccessful'' whereas 1 implies ``the test is successful''.